 Foothill College Promise Program Benefits

-Both tuition and textbooks are FREE the first year for first-time, full-time students [12+ units per quarter].
+Both tuition and basic student fees are FREE for two years for first-time, full-time students [12+ units per quarter].
 See if you're eligible to receive these benefits listed here.

 - Free tuition